ventus-ag/documentation/content/products/security/firewall-rules.md

 Example of such rule you can see below:
 ![](../../../assets/images/fw/18.png?width=35pc&classes=border,shadow)

-To find more information about how to connect to the Windows Virtual Machine created in Cloud Console using Remote Desktop Protocol, please, use the article - [Access Windows VM ](https://docs.ventuscloud.eu/products/compute/connect-windows-vm/)
+To find more information about how to connect to the Windows Virtual Machine created in Cloud Console using Remote Desktop Protocol, please, use the article - [Access Windows VM](https://docs.ventuscloud.eu/products/compute/connect-windows-vm/).